jrab89/number_theory_talk/slides.md

 # C) 8208

 ???
-Option A, 8191 is an interesting number because is interesting beecause its a Mersenne Prime.
+Option A, 8191 is an interesting number beecause it's a Mersenne Prime.
 But what about option B?
 8128?
 It's definitely not prime since it ends in 8, which is divisible by 2.
 Any thoughts on why else this number might be interesting?